Abrar2652/Abrar2652.github.io/_pages/research.md

 ## Peer Review Experiences

-Reviewed a total of 18 journal articles verified by Web of Science, as of December 2024 ([Web of Science ResearcherID: AFE-0313-2022](https://www.webofscience.com/wos/author/record/AFE-0313-2022)).
+Reviewed for 2 conferences and 13 journals verified by Web of Science, as of May 2025 ([Web of Science ResearcherID: AFE-0313-2022](https://www.webofscience.com/wos/author/record/AFE-0313-2022)).

+* LatinX in AI Workshop at ICML 2025
+* IEEE Transactions on Systems, Man and Cybernetics: Systems
 * Scientific Reports (Nature Portfolio)
 * ACM Transactions on Intelligent Systems and Technology
 * Expert Systems with Applications (Elsevier)